-According to Goldman Sachs research from 2016, the drone market is expected to reach $100 billion by 2020, with increasing opportunities across a range of industries, including utilities.
-Drones, also known as unmanned aerial vehicles (UAVs), are used for structural inspections across a number of industries, providing companies with greater access to high quality imagery and critical data regarding their structures.
+According to Fortune Business Insights research on drones from 2020, “the global commercial drone market size is expected to reach USD 8,527.4 million in value by 2027 with a CAGR of 25.07% during this forecast period.”
+Valued at USD 1,590.9 in 2019, the industry is expected to continually and significantly grow each year.
+Drone inspections, also known as unmanned aerial vehicles (UAVs), are used for structural inspections across a number of industries, providing companies with greater access to high quality imagery and critical data regarding their structures.

 For example, your inspectors should be able to:

 - Determine if corrosion is surface level or severe to the point of wall loss or pitting.

 - Recognize design flaws, such as improper bend tolerances, reject-able welds, and fatigue cracks.

 - Follow up a baseline drone inspection with a more specialized non-destructive testing (NDT inspection) or hands-on inspection

 Without a proper drone inspection team in place, you could end up with massive amounts of data, and no guidance on how to use it.
 The data would then become worthless, minimizing the return on your investment in the UAV services.
 Additionally, if you do have an evaluation strategy, but your inspectors don’t have the right qualifications for the job, you could receive incorrect information on your assets; they could miss an important repair or require you to fix something that is actually in good condition.
 Either way, this would be cost prohibitive to your business.

 There’s a big “wow” factor when it comes to drones as they make their way into the industries dependent upon infrastructure asset health (especially utilities).
 While the technology advancements are impressive, the real excitement comes from how you act on the data the drones generate.
 Combining UAV technology with professional structural inspection expertise and non-destructive testing can yield the following benefits for your business: